VolkovLabs/business-forms/README.md

   - Select with Custom options
   - String Input
   - Text Area
-- Supports the Custom Code after Initial and Update requests.
+- Supports the Custom Code for Initial and Update requests.
 - Allows to specify GET request to get initial values and POST, PUT, PATCH request to send values updated in the form.
 - Allows to add Header fields to Initial and Update requests.
 - Allows to customize Submit, Reset buttons and form layout.
+- Allows to split form elements into sections.

 ![API](https://raw.githubusercontent.com/volkovlabs/volkovlabs-form-panel/main/src/img/form-api.png)